 Blue Cash Preferred® Card from American Express: While a romantic dinner is always a great idea for Valentine’s Day, going the extra mile with a home cooked meal could really make an impression with your significant other.
 If you decide to woo your partner with your culinary skills the Valentine’s Day, the Blue Cash Preferred® Card from American Express can help you get the best rewards on your grocery shopping.
 This card offers an unbeatable 6% cash back at U.S. supermarkets, plus 3% back on gas, and 1% on all other purchases.
 You can also earn $150 back after spending $1,000 with the card in the first 3 months.
 This could also be the best way to earn the most rewards on buying flowers or chocolates if your neighborhood supermarket has those on hand!

-Citi ThankYou® Preferred Card: The Citi ThankYou Preferred Card will not only offer you 2x points on dining, but on all entertainment as well.
+Citi ThankYou® Preferred Card: The Citi ThankYou® Preferred Card, from our partner Citi, will not only offer you 2x points on dining, but on all entertainment as well.
 This means that if you go for the classic "dinner and a movie" approach this Valentine's Day, you'll be earning extra rewards the whole way.
 This card comes with no annual fee and a 12 month 0% introductory APR on both purchases and balance transfers.
 And if you're a college student tooking to build credit and earn rewards at the same time, the Citi ThankYou Preferred® Card for College Students offers the same great rewards rate on dining and entertainment.

 Capital One® Venture® Rewards Credit Card: If you simply want to earn a flat rewards rate on all of your Valentine's Day purchases without having to worry about any special bonus categories, then the Capital One Venture® Rewards Credit Card might be the perfect fit for you.
 This travel rewards card earns cardholders 2x miles on every purchase, every day, and it also comes with 40,000 bonus miles if you spend $3,000 in the first 3 months.
 The miles never expire and there’s no limit to the amount of miles that can be earned.